Human trafficking in Belarus

+Prosecution (2009)

-The government sustained law enforcement efforts during the reporting period.
+The government sustained law enforcement efforts during 2009.
 Belarusian law prohibits trafficking in persons for both sexual exploitation and labor exploitation under Article 181 of its criminal code, which prescribes penalties ranging from two to 15 years’ imprisonment in addition to asset forfeiture.
 These penalties are sufficiently stringent and are commensurate with penalties prescribed for other serious crimes.
 The government reported 219 human trafficking investigations in 2009, including at least 10 labor trafficking investigations.
 Authorities reportedly prosecuted 61 cases under Article 181, and convicted 15 trafficking offenders under the same statute in 2009, down from 17 convictions in 2008.
 The government did not report how many of the convictions were for forced labor versus forced prostitution.
 Officials reported that the majority of convicted trafficking offenders were given imposed sentences of over eight years’ imprisonment, in addition to the forfeiture of assets.

-While reports indicated that officials engaged in corrupt practices, there were no reports of government complicity in human trafficking during the reporting period – such information may have been limited because of lack of press freedom and imprisonment of citizens for criticizing government officials in Belarus.
+While reports indicated that officials engaged in corrupt practices, there were no reports of government complicity in human trafficking during 2009 - such information may have been limited because of lack of press freedom and imprisonment of citizens for criticizing government officials in Belarus.
 In general, the judiciary lacked independence, trial outcomes usually were predetermined, and many trials were conducted behind closed doors.
 The Ministry of Interior continued to provide at least partial funding for its anti-trafficking training center, which has trained 47 Belarusian law enforcement officers and officials from other governments as trafficking specialists since 2007.
 Courses at the center reportedly focused on anti-trafficking law enforcement techniques and victim assistance, and were developed in partnership with IOM, other international organizations, and NGOs.
 The government reported partnerships with the following governments on trafficking cases: Poland, Germany, the Czech Republic, Israel, and Turkey.